flynnoct/chatgpt-telegram-bot/README.md

 - `/dalle <prompt>`: Ask DALL·E for a painting based on your prompt.
 - `/clear`: Clear the conversation context.
 - `/getid`: Get your Telegram user ID.
+- `/continue_chat`: Continue your previous conversation even if the session has expired.
+- `/toggle_no_context_mode`: toggle between context memory and no context memory.
+You can specify the mode to switch to, or simply switch to the alternate mode.

 ## 👷 Deploy Your Own